-In order to increase the angular stiffness of the optical table, we introduced a temporary pitch/roll stabilizing device (see fig. 1).
-Such a device is constituted by a vertical shaft connected to one end to the plate supporting the optical table and to the other end to four helicoidal springs disposed in a cross configuration and attached to the spring box.
-The four springs hook to four wires and four tuning screws to reach the spring box corners and allow fine tilt tuning.
+In order to increase the angular stiffness of the optical table, we introduced a pitch/roll stabilizing device (see fig. 1).
+Such a device comprises a vertical shaft, four helicoidal springs, and four wires.
+The shaft is connected to one end to the plate supporting the optical table.
+The other end holds the helicoidal springs each one attached to the spring box corners through a wire.
+Four screws, each one placed between a wire and a corner, allow the fine tuning of pitch and roll DOFs.